Joel Villanueva: Involvement in the pork barrel scam

+In 2013, documents received by the Philippine Daily Inquirer from pork barrel scam whistleblower Benhur Luy had listed Villanueva among the government officials who received kickbacks in the diversion of Priority Development Assistance Fund (PDAF) allocations as organized by Janet Lim-Napoles.
+However, the Department of Justice under Secretary Leila de Lima ultimately did not charge him due to the National Bureau of Investigation's conclusion in March 2014 that the documents' signatures were forged.

-On November 14, 2016, Ombudsman Conchita Carpio Morales ordered Villanueva's dismissal from public service for "grave misconduct, serious dishonesty, and conduct prejudicial to the interest of the service" over alleged misuse of his Priority Development Assistance Fund in 2008 during his tenure as a CIBAC representative amounting to 10 million pesos.
+On November 14, 2016, Ombudsman Conchita Carpio-Morales ordered Villanueva's dismissal from the Senate for "grave misconduct, serious dishonesty, and conduct prejudicial to the interest of the service" over alleged misuse of his PDAF in 2008, during his tenure as a CIBAC representative, amounting to 10 million pesos.
 Villanueva claimed that the incriminating documents against him were forged.
 The Commission on Audit ordered the disallowance of the P10-million transaction in 2014.
 According to the Ombudsman, funds were released through bogus NGOs for an agricultural and livelihood "ghost project".
 The Ombudsman also flagged other irregularities, such as how the list of beneficiaries was bogus and the fact that the beneficiary towns were not suitable for farming.
 Other supporting documents were allegedly fabricated, including liquidation, disbursement records, and accomplishment reports.
 The Ombudsman directed Senate President Koko Pimentel to implement the order against Villanueva.
 Amid the administrative charged filed after a series of in-depth Ombudsman investigations, criminal charges were also filed against Villanueva in the Sandiganbayan, which include two counts of violation of the Anti Graft and Corrupt Practices Act and one count of malversation through falsification of public documents.

 In July 2019, Ombudsman Samuel Martires granted Villanueva's motion to reconsideration against Morales' 2016 decision.
 This decision was not widely known to the public until only October 2025, when Martires' successor Jesus Crispin Remulla planned to communicate to the Senate urging them to implement the 2016 decision.
 Remulla cited what he called was Martires' "secret order" to abort his plan to write to the Senate, previously oblivious to the existence of the 2019 decision.

 Villanueva earlier called Remulla's bid as "harassment" and has documents dated September 10, 2025 from both the Sandiganbayan and the Office of the Ombudsman that he is not facing any pending cases.